 Los Alamos Campground is located 90 minutes from Los Angeles, offering a restful experience without the lengthy travel time.
-Guests enjoy the beauty of the nearby Pyramid Lake at the base of mountains, and the excitement of lake activities like jet skiing and wakeboarding.
+Guests enjoy the beauty of the nearby Pyramid Lake camping at the base of mountains, and the excitement of lake activities like jet skiing and wakeboarding.
 Water in Pyramid Lake takes a long journey from Plumas National Forest and Oroville Dam in northern California.
 An aqueduct carries the water down through the Tehachapi Mountains to its southern California resting point at Pyramid Lake.

 Visitors can view lovely wildflowers and watch for birds.
 Jogging, mountain biking and motorcycle riding are enjoyable activities in the area.
 Various festivals take place at the lake throughout the year.